RamAlkama/LandCarbonBudget_IntactAndNonIntactForest/README.md

          but provide landCoverFrac.
  - The models are: 'LPX-Bern','OCN','JULES','VISIT','VISIT-NIES','SDGVM'
 *********************************************************************************
-  1) If low spatial resolution regrid into 0.5x0.5 deg
+  1) If low spatial resolution regrid nbp and landCoverFrac into 0.5x0.5 deg.

-  2) for each model and gridcell, we compute the ratio between observed and TRENDY-v11 S2 forest cover
+  2) for each model and gridcell, we compute the ratio between observed and TRENDY-v11 S2 (from landCoverFrac) forest cover.

   3) multiply simulated nbp by this ratio, land area and number of seconds in the year ==> from kg/m2/s to kg/gridcell/yr

-  4) Split into Intact and Non-Intact forest NBP using "IntactAndNonIntactForest_0.5deg.nc" "see step (1)"
+  4) Split into Intact and Non-Intact forest NBP using "IntactAndNonIntactForest_0.5deg.nc" "see step (1)".

 *********************************************************************************************************